 This Act binds the Crown in right of the State and, so far as the legislative power of the State permits, the Crown in all its other capacities.

-6. Meaning of terms used in this Act
+6. Terms used

 In this Act, unless the contrary intention appears —

 agricultural activity includes apiculture, aquaculture, silviculture, viticulture and the raising or supply of plants or animals, and any related activity, including fallowing or resting land used for an agricultural activity;